RayOfIdeas/DialogueSyntax/README.md

 **Note:** the separator token of commands is the opening token of command's encapsulation method, which is "["

-**Note:** Using Separation and Encapsulation methods, the encoder can retrieve these data:
+**Note:** Using Separation and Encapsulation methods, the parser can retrieve these data:
 - `Branches` has one element of branches:
     + The first element has two properties:
         * `BranchName` : `START`